-Provided for all owned, hired, and non-owned vehicles.
+Auto Liability Insurance is provided for all owned, hired, and non-owned vehicles.
 Notify the Risk Management Department when you acquire a new vehicle and when you sell.
 Buses older than the 1977 models are not considered safe, and it is strongly recommended that you not obtain them.
 Each designated drivers must complete a driver questionnaire.
 Charges for this insurance coverage are billed directly to the church, or school.
+Remember, do not purchase the 15 passenger van or rent the 15 passenger van.